 One Award shall be made each year.

-The Award nomination should alternate between upper-class Undergraduate (junior/senior level) and Graduate students, i.e., one year an award is given to an Undergraduate student followed by Graduate student in the following year.
+The Award nomination should alternate between upper-class undergraduate (junior/senior level) and graduate students, i.e., one year an award is given to an undergraduate student followed by graduate student in the following year.
 The award shall be given to the same student class in two or more consecutive years if there were no qualified candidates from the other class.

 Administration of the Award shall be by the M-165 Committee in accordance with the policies and procedures established by M-102 Awards Coordinating Committee and approved by the Membership Development Council of the American Society of Agricultural and Biological Engineers.
 The committee is approved by M-102 Awards Coordinating Committee and the ASABE Membership Development Council and is empowered to select the candidate for the Award.

-NOMINATION: The nomination shall consist of completing the nomination form along with a written document detailing the nominees ASABE activities including:
+NOMINATION: The nomination shall consist of completing the nomination form along with a written document detailing the nominee’s interest and activity in engineering problems and global learning, and demonstrated leadership on the national and/or international level including:

+Demonstrated interest and activities related to engineering problems and global learning; and

-ASABE leadership and involvement.
+ASABE leadership and involvement;

+Leadership in other national and/or international organizations;

-Participation in technical and professional development committees, meetings, specialty programs, planning and innovative work to improve quality and participation at meetings, just to cite a few.
+Participation in activities such as, but not limited to, technical and professional development committees, meetings, specialty programs, planning and innovative work to improve quality and participation at meetings;

-Documentation regarding the nominee’s leadership and participation in ASABE student section and other national and international organizations will be beneficial.

 Nomination requires 3 to 5 letters of support substantiating why the nominee is deserving of the award.
 One of the letters should be provided by the student undergraduate/graduate programs advisor (coordinator).

 NOTE: Those nominating a candidate will be advised only if their candidate is selected.
 Each award nominee will be considered by the award committee for two additional years if not selected, as long as the candidate remains an ASABE member in good standing and a student at the time of nomination.